snex/quote_machine/README.md

 http://localhost:4567/

 From there, just paste the URL of a celebrity image, select the quote type you want, and watch the magic happen!

+## Notes
+Since Alchemy's free version has a strict rate limit, I am only grabbing the first quote for a given celebrity no matter what.
+To score the full list of quotes and properly sort on them, uncomment https://github.com/snex/quote_machine/blob/master/brainy_quote.rb#L15